 Some trails may be limited to hikers only, bikers only, and even equestrians only.
-However, plenty of trails allow all three (and even then some), and it’s important to know who should yield to who when you encounter a fellow nature-lover.
+However, plenty of trails allow all three (and even then some), and it’s important to know who has the right of way when you encounter a fellow nature-lover.

-Hiker - if you encounter another hiker, the downhill hiker yields to the one going uphill (you don’t want to be stopped when you’re in the zone chugging up a steep hill).
+If you encounter another hiker, the hiking trail etiquette would be that the downhill hiker yields to the one going uphill (you don’t want to be stopped when you’re in the zone chugging up a steep hill).
 If you encounter a biker, the biker should yield to you.
 That being said, if the biker seems out of control, consider taking the time to step off of the trail and get yourself out of harm’s way.
-When you encounter a horse, the hiker should yield to the horses.
+When you encounter a horse, the hiker should yield to the horse.
 Always make your presence and intentions known to those on horseback as horses frighten easily and have leg muscles the size of your entire body.
 Imagine cutting your hike short just because you were too embarrassed to talk to a horse.

-For everyone, it is most important that you know what modes of transportation are allowed on the trail you plan to hike, run, or ride.
+For everyone, trail etiquette is also knowing what modes of transportation are allowed on the trail you plan to hike, run, or ride.
 Also, some trails are dog friendly, some are not.
-Likewise, some dogs are trail friendly, some are not.
-If your pooch is up to a good hike and is allowed on the trial, then by all means you and your furry friend are more than welcome on the trail!
+Likewise, some dogs are trail-friendly, some are not.
+If your pooch is up to a good hike and is allowed on the trail, then by all means you and your furry friend are more than welcome on the trail!
 Know, however, that your fellow hikers may (unfortunately) have differing opinions of dogs.
 If the trail does not require a leash on your pet, it is still a good idea to have one on hand for the chance encounter of another hiker or animal.
 A leash is a clear way of showing others, who may be nervous around dogs, that your pup is under your command.

 In addition, be aware if motorized vehicles are allowed on your chosen trail.
 If they are, keep your ears peeled for vehicles coming up behind you.
 You do have the right of way, but you also have the guarantee that any motorized vehicle is probably going faster than you.
 Typically, where motorized vehicles are allowed the trail is wider, and keeping to the right of the trail is a clear indication that you are aware of the coming vehicle and you give it your permission to pass you.